 XGBoost can be built with GPU support for both Linux and Windows using CMake.
-GPU support works with the Python package as well as the CLI version.
-See Installing R package with GPU support for special instructions for R.
+See Building R package with GPU support for special instructions for R.

 An up-to-date version of the CUDA toolkit is required.

 Note: Checking your compiler version